TroyFluegge/-gcp-gke/README.md

   routingMode: REGIONAL
   autoCreateSubnetworks: true
 ```
-At this point, you should be able to see your resources with `kubectl` commands
+At this point, you should be able to see your resources with `kubectl get <resourceKind>` commands

 ```
-kubectl get computenetwork
+$ kubectl get computenetwork
 NAME                  AGE
 computenetwork-sample 8s
 ```
-You should also be able to see any provisioning errors and resource details
+You should also be able to see any provisioning errors and resource details with `kubectl describe <resourceKind> <resourceName>`
-`kubectl describe computenetwork computenetwork-sample`
 Any errors will be in the `Events` section
 ```
-Type    Reason    Age                  From                       Message
+$ kubectl describe computenetwork computenetwork-sample Type    Reason    Age                  From                       Message
 ----    ------    ----                 ----                       -------
 Normal  Updating  4m35s                computenetwork-controller  Update in progress